awesome-panel/awesome-panel/src/pages/issues.md

 But I have experienced som issues and rough edges as I've developed this site.

-By listing them here I hope to give you an impression of the current issues and rough edges of developing a multipage application in Panel.
+By discussing them here I hope to give you an impression of the current issues and rough edges of developing a multipage application in Panel.
 I also hope they well get attention by the community (including me) and be solved to lower the friction of create awesome analytical apps in Panel.

+You can find an overview of all my +50 open and closed issues + feature requests [here](https://github.com/holoviz/panel/issues?utf8=%E2%9C%93&q=author%3AMarcSkovMadsen+).

 ## The Bokeh Layout Engine is not always your friend

-- The Bokeh layout engine works against you when you try to create advanced layouts.
-Things do not work or render as expected.
+- The Bokeh layout engine can work against you when you try to create advanced layouts.
+Things do not perform or render as expected.
-- Panel/ Bokeh applications are especially slow in Chrome.
-See [Bokeh Issue 9515](https://github.com/bokeh/bokeh/issues/9515)

 To circumvent these issues my most important learning is to **KEEP IT SIMPLE STUPID!**